ROVI-org/battery-data-toolkit/docs/user-guide/schemas/column-schema.rst

 Column Schemas
 ==============

-The contents of each data table available with a dataset are described using a :class:`~batdata.schemas.column.ColumnSchema`.
+The contents of each data table available with a dataset are described using a :class:`~battdat.schemas.column.ColumnSchema`.
-The schema is a collection of :class:`~batdata.schemas.column.ColumnInfo` objects detailing each column, which includes
+The schema is a collection of :class:`~battdat.schemas.column.ColumnInfo` objects detailing each column, which includes

 1. **Description**: A English description of the contents